Diving equipment: Special equipment for underwater work not carried by the diver

-Maintenance
+Maintenance and testing

 Life support equipment must be maintained and tested before use to ensure that it remains in serviceable condition and is fit for use at the time.
 Pre-dive inspection and testing of equipment at some level is standard procedure for all modes and applications of diving.
 The use of checklists is known to improve reliability of inspection and testing, and may be required by the applicable code of practice or operations manual, or manufacturer's operating instructions.
 Inadequate pre-dive checks of breathing apparatus can have fatal consequences for some equipment, such as rebreathers, or may require the diving operation to be aborted without achieving its objective.